 A high flexural rigidity means that a material or structural member has the ability to resist considerable bending forces without significant deformation.
 This attribute is important in maintaining stability in structures and ensures their efficient performance when exposed to heavy or dynamic loads.

-The flexural rigidity of materials and elements varies upon a number of factors.
-An engineer must be aware of these parameters to design safe and durable structures.
+The flexural rigidity of materials and elements varies upon a number of factors:

 More than a theoretical concept, the direct implications to real-world construction projects demonstrate the flexural rigidity of a beam.